 Paint thinners on the other hand evaporate quickly.
 Acetone for instance is known to evaporate within minutes.
 This means that the solvent will most likely leave the paint coating before the paint gets dry.
 This increases the chances of the paint cracking or peeling off.

-Paint thinners are a bit difficult to use.
-You need to ensure proper caution while using the solvent due to its high toxicity.
+Paint thinners are a bit more difficult to use.

-Should I Buy Paint Thinner or Mineral Spirits?
+Should You Buy Paint Thinner or Mineral Spirits?